$\mathcal{PT-}$Symmetric Two-Level Open Quantum Systems: Information Theoretic Facets: Introduction

 The theory of open quantum systems deals with the analysis of a quantum system interacting with a surrounding bath~\cite {Weiss2011, Breuer2007, Banerjee2018, Omkar2016, Vacchini_2011, Tiwari_2023, tiwari2024strong}.
 A well-known canonical open system approach is the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) type interaction modeling Markovian evolution~\cite{GKLSpaper, Lindblad1976}.
 Beyond the GKSL type interaction, non-Markovian evolution has been extensively studied in recent years~\cite{Hall_2014, Rivas_2014, RevModPhys.88.021002, CHRUSCINSKI20221, banerjeepetrucione, vega_alonso, Utagi2020, kading2025}.
 In the context of open quantum systems, various facets of quantum correlations~\cite{Chakrabarty2011, Javid_Dutta_2019, Javid_Alok_2018} and quantum walks~\cite{SB_2007, SB_2008, SB_2010}, an algorithm to simulate quantum dynamics, have been studied. $\mathcal{PT-}$symmetric systems in the context of quantum correlations~\cite{Naikoo_2021, Javid_SB_2019} and quantum walk~\cite{Badhani_2024} have been studied.

 The GKSL master equation was adapted to a $\mathcal{PT-}$symmetric evolution~\cite{Scolarici2006, Scolarici2007, TommyOhlsson_densitymatrixforma_PhysRevA.103.022218, kleefeld_2009arXiv0906.1011K}.
-Here, we continue along these lines to study $\mathcal{PT-}$symmetric evolution in the context of open quantum systems.
+In this paper, we discuss thoroughly the $\eta$ inner product eigenspace and how the dual space is constructed out of the corresponding eigenvectors.
+This is distinct from the usual algebra of Hermitian quantum mechanics.
+The quantum mechanical observables and the density matrix are modified by introducing the $\eta$ metric, which depends on the parameters of the Hamiltonian.
+More specifically, the modification of the projectors of this $\mathcal{PT-}$symmetric eigenspace by $\eta$ is shown.
+This modifies the density matrix of the system to a generalized density matrix, which enables us to study the open system dynamics of a $\mathcal{PT}-$symmetric system.
+A GKSL master equation suited for this $\eta$ folded space is derived from first principles for Markovian evolution.
+After that, we proceed to a more general case of non-Markovian evolution using the modified CPTP map to numerically calculate the generalized density matrix.
 We review the two-level quantum system with a general $\mathcal{PT-}$symmetric non-Hermitian Hamiltonian.
 We model a scenario where this $\mathcal{PT-}$symmetric non-Hermitian Hamiltonian is the system of interest and interacts with a single-mode field by a Jaynes-Cummings type~\cite{Larson_Dicke} interaction.
 This allows us to envisage the $\mathcal{PT-}$symmetric non-Hermitian Hamiltonian system as an open quantum system.
-Further, the coupling strength is taken arbitrarily strong, making it conducive for observing non-Markovian evolution.
+Further, the coupling strength is taken arbitrarily strong, making it conducive to observing non-Markovian evolution.
+In \cite{Frith_2020}, a $\mathcal{PT}-$symmetric Hamiltonian of a closed system of the Jaynes-Cummings model was dealt with.
+There, the interaction Hamiltonian between the spin and radiation mode was taken as imaginary to make the total system Hamiltonian $\mathcal{PT}-$symmetric.
+Here, we take a $\mathcal{PT}-$ symmetric Hamiltonian as our system and couple it with a Hermitian radiation bath, which also renders the interaction Hamiltonian $\mathcal{PT}-$symmetric.